Thinking FocusThinking Focus

 How should we bring the (sales) number to life?

-Posted On March 20, 2019 By Paul Hutchinson In Leadership, Podcasts, Productivity, Sales Mindset /
+Posted On March 20, 2019 By Paul Hutchinson In Leadership, Podcasts, Productivity, Sales Mindset, The question is /

 Bringing the number to life is vital, whether you’re working in sales, managing a project, leading a team or running a production line.